StatCan/aaw/docs/en/4-Collaboration/Geospatial-Analytical-Environment.md

 <hr>

 ### Update Items
-By getting the item as we did similar to the example above, we can use the '.update' function to update exisiting item within the DAaaS GEO Portal.
+By getting the item as we did similar to the example above, we can use the `.update` function to update existing item within the DAaaS GEO Portal.
 We can update item properties, data, thumbnails, and metadata.
 ```python
 item1_buffer = gis.content.get('c60c7e57bdb846dnbd7c8226c80414d2')
 item1_buffer.update(item_properties={'title': 'Enter Title'